CainC0de/Inteligent-irrigation/README.md

 Upload the code to your Arduino.

-Configuration
+⚙️ Configuration
 Adjust the soil moisture threshold in the code to fit your needs.
 This is the value that triggers irrigation.
 If you're using a different type of sensor or additional components (like a temperature sensor), make sure to modify the corresponding code sections.
-Usage
+📖 Usage
 Once the system is powered on, it will monitor the soil moisture levels.
 When the moisture drops below the set threshold, the water pump will activate and irrigate the plants until the soil is sufficiently moist.
 The LCD (if connected) will display real-time data about the system's status, including moisture level and current temperature.
 You can use the manual override button to water the plants at any time.
-Troubleshooting
+🛠️ Troubleshooting
 No irrigation despite dry soil: Check the soil moisture sensor wiring and ensure it's calibrated correctly.
 Pump not activating: Ensure the relay and pump are properly connected and powered.
 No display on LCD: Verify the wiring and the code configuration for the LCD.
-Future Improvements
+🌱 Future Improvements
 Integrate a Wi-Fi or Bluetooth module for remote monitoring and control.
 Add support for multiple irrigation zones.
 Incorporate rain detection to avoid watering during rainfall.
-©Cainc0de

-Contributing
+🤝 Contributing
 Feel free to submit issues and pull requests to improve the system.
 All contributions are welcome!

-Enjoy building your own smart irrigation system!